Sunday, May 5, 2013

 “Survivors”, he whispered, never taking his eyes off the dogs.
 He was honoring them with the word; perhaps he recognized himself as the third member of the pack.
 Survivors all.

 But nowhere on the Rez is this word more appropriate than for the dogs and the humans who live on the streets of Whiteclay.
 A mere 1000 yards off the Rez, Whiteclay, Nebraska is home to 14 permanent residents who have roofs over their heads.
-It is also home to 50 or so who call the streets and the abandoned houses that dot the two-block-long town...home.
-At any given time there are 10 adult dogs and an assortment of puppies trying to survive the summer, but most won't survive the winter.
+It is also home to 30 or so who call the streets and the abandoned houses that dot the two-block-long town...home.
+At any given time there are a dozen adult dogs and an assortment of puppies trying to survive the summer, but most won't survive the winter.
 The Rising Warriors of the streets are family we know and love, and to many of them the street dogs are their family.
-They share their food with the strays, name them, sleep with them and on more than once occasion have covered the dead body of a dog with the one blanket they possess.
+They share their food with the strays, name them, sleep with them and on more than one occasion have covered the dead body of a dog with the one blanket they possess.
+The streets of Whiteclay are dark and violent for man, woman and dog.
+For every dog who has someone who loves them, there are two dogs who are chased off, kicked, punched and cussed at; dogs who will not know a gentle touch unless someone places a blanket over them when their street hell is over.

 Protector